superhellth/ds-project-wc2022/README.md

 # Project state

+## Our data
+- Our twitter-api query string looks like this: `#Qatar2022 OR #QatarWorldCup2022 OR  #fifaworldcup2022 OR #Roadto2022 OR @FIFAWorldCup OR @roadto2022en OR (#qatar #lgbtq) OR (#qatar #humanrights) OR context:29.1275806388367720450 OR context:6.1275806388367720450) -is:retweet -is:reply -is:quote lang:en`
+- During the K.O. stage of the World Cup there are some time periods for which we don't have any data since even 3 elevated twitter-api accounts are not enough to capture every tweet.
+- (12.12.2022) Our data consists of about 4.5 million tweets

 ## How to run our Dashboard
 - Navigate to the `frontend` folder in Terminal, then
 - `npm install`